-The approach we took was via a pair of unsigned turnoffs roughly 4km northeast along Route 271.
-Route 271 left the Ring Road about 1km north of the town of Hella.
-Route 271 followed we river on which the falls belonged so it was conceivable that there could’ve been other ways to get to the falls that we weren’t aware of.
+The approach we took was via a pair of unsigned turnoffs roughly 4km northeast along Route 271 from the Ring Road near the town of Hella.

 Related Top 10 Lists